 The artwork is saved as an Adobe Illustrator file in your computer's Adobe folder.

-You've opened your map in Adobe Creative Cloud, added data layers, and made several cartographic design choices before syncing the map with Adobe Illustrator and editing the layer data to emphasize the most important areas of the map.
-Next, you'll add the finishing touches to your map in the form of a legend and title.
+You've created a map with ArcGIS Maps for Adobe Creative Cloud, added data layers, and made several cartographic design choices before syncing the map with Adobe Illustrator and editing the layer data to emphasize the most important areas of the map.
+Next, you'll add the finishing touches to your map with a legend and title.
 Then, you'll export your map to present to your company.